 Things to consider when looking at wireless keyboards

 We have made a small guide designed to help you find the perfect wireless keyboard for you.

 Keyboards are one of the types of equipment that can struggle the most from cutting the cord.
-So there is definitely a couple of things you need to consider before you buy a wireless keyboard
+So there is a couple of things you need to consider before you buy a wireless keyboard

 Gaming or Work?

 We are not saying that all wireless keyboards have these issues, and there are a few ones on the market that can function properly with your gaming rig.
 It is also worth mentioning all the upsides with wireless technology.
-Since every gamer knows the nightmare that is entangled wires below your desk, which is why wireless keyboards are so popular in offices.
+Since every gamer knows the nightmare that is entangled wires below your desk, which is why wireless keyboards are so prevalent in offices.

-It is also very convenient and portable to have a wireless keyboard at home, that you can easily take with you.
+It is also very convenient and portable to have a wireless keyboard at home that you can easily take with you.
 You don’t necessarily need to use this keyboard as your main one with your desktop.
-But having one at home is incredibly useful, especially if you have other devices such as tablets, smart TVs etc.
+But having one at home is incredibly useful, especially if you have other devices such as tablets, smart TVs, etc.